shan-anand/json_cpp/README.md

-# sid-jsoncpp
+# sid-json

 A high-performance JSON parser and serializer library for C++17 and later.

 ## Overview

-sid-jsoncpp is a fast, lightweight JSON library that provides comprehensive JSON parsing, manipulation, and serialization capabilities.
+sid-json is a fast, lightweight JSON library that provides comprehensive JSON parsing, manipulation, and serialization capabilities.
 It supports flexible parsing modes, detailed statistics, and multiple output formats.

 ## Features